maxtran88/MHPullToRefresh/README.md

 ## License

-NVPullToRefresh is available under the MIT license.
+MHPullToRefresh is available under the MIT license.
 See the LICENSE file for more info.